Drug information provided by: IBM Micromedex

 To make sure you are not pregnant when you start using this medicine, you may need to start using it during a normal menstrual period.
 Also, you must have a negative pregnancy test within 2 weeks before you start using this medicine.

-If your are using this medicine to treat psoriasis, scaly patches on skin may begin to improve in about 1 to 4 weeks but redness may take longer to improve.
+If you are using this medicine to treat psoriasis, scaly patches on the skin may begin to improve in about 1 to 4 weeks but redness may take longer to improve.
 Check with your doctor if your condition becomes worse.

 Avoid exposing your skin to wind, cold weather, and sunlight, even on cloudy days.
 Your skin will be more prone to sunburn, dryness, or irritation.
 Do not use a sunlamp or tanning bed.
 Use a sunscreen or sunblock lotion with a sun protection factor (SPF) of at least 15 on a regular basis.
 Wear protective clothing and hats and stay out of direct sunlight, especially between the hours of 10 a.m. and 3 p.m.